Labirintami/doc/docs/helpers/tree_collection.md

-Tree Collection API
 ---
-sidebar_label:
+sidebar_label: Tree Collection API
-title:
+title: Tree Collection API
 ---

 A set of API methods that allow you to work with data of a component with tree-line structure.